slonermike/SloneUtil/README.md

   * Generates a random point within a 2d cone.
 * **RandDirection**
   * Generates a random forward vector witin a specified range.
+* **GetVectorToOnscreen**
+  * Get the vector of the nearest path from this point to the nearest edge of the screen.

 ***